Aliases for KCND1 Gene

 KCND1 (Potassium Channel, Voltage Gated Shal Related Subfamily D, Member 1) is a Protein Coding gene.
 Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include voltage-gated potassium channel activity and delayed rectifier potassium channel activity.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCND1 Gene

 Pore-forming (alpha) subunit of voltage-gated rapidly inactivating A-type potassium channels.
 May contribute to I(To) current in heart and I(Sa) current in neurons.
 Channel properties are modulated by interactions with other alpha subunits and with regulatory subunits